 Financial Aid Disbursement

-Aid packages will be revised after you have been registered the placeholder study abroad credit.
-Registration is done near the end of the open registration period.
-After that point, Financial Aid will send all students receiving aid an updated award statement to reflect program costs for the term you are studying abroad.
+Disbursement of financial aid takes place only after you have been registered study abroad placeholder credits.
+Be sure to complete all GEO post-acceptance items in order to be cleared by GEO for registration.
+Financial Aid will send all students receiving aid an updated award statement to reflect program costs for the term you are studying abroad.
 Students may then be eligible for some additional loan funds.
 After the packages are revised, you may then see a Financial Aid counselor to discuss whether further revisions are possible.
 For more information, see “Using Your Financial Aid for Study Abroad” on the GEO website.
 For specific questions about your Financial Aid package or about Financial Aid policies, please see a Financial Aid counselor.

 Title IV Authorization: Some of your program fees might not be paid directly by your financial aid on your UO student billing account unless you authorize the UO to apply the Title IV financial aid funds to non-tuition study abroad charges on your UO billing account.
 You may grant this authorization by logging into DuckWeb and selecting “Title IV Authorization.”
 What does this mean for study abroad?
 When you participate on a GEO program, it is common for the billing charge on your student account to have 2 line items.
 One that reads “GEO Program Tuition” and another that reads “GEO Program Fee – Other.”
 Your financial aid and scholarships, once disbursed, will automatically pay for the GEO Program Tuition costs, but not for the other fees that are non-tuition.
 In order to arrange for financial aid and scholarships to pay for all GEO fees automatically, you would need to log in to DuckWeb and select the Title IV Authorization.